lightstep/terraform-opentelemetry-dashboards/README.md

 ## Development

-This repository uses `pre-commit` to format and lint HCL code.
+This repository uses `pre-commit` and `tflint` to format and lint HCL code.

 To install:

 ```
+    $ brew install tflint
     $ brew install pre-commit
     $ pre-commit install
 ```